Blueshoe/website/content/blog/cilium-kubernetes-networking-observability.md

 This network policy will allow all ingress traffic from endpoints with the label ```role: client``` and that connect to endpoints with the label ```role: backend-api```.
 :::
 :::GlobalParagraph
-Moving up the [OSI model layers](https://en.wikipedia.org/wiki/OSI_model){.bs-link-blue}, we can also lock down HTTP methods and paths like this:
+Moving up the <a href="https://en.wikipedia.org/wiki/OSI_model" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid" target="_blank">OSI model layers</a>, we can also lock down HTTP methods and paths like this:
 :::

 :::BlogCode{.mb-5}